learn-the-web/topics/markdown-yaml-cheat-sheet.md

             ```yaml
             name_meaning: "tyrant & lizard"
             ```
           - In all the previous examples the quotes aren’t really necessary.
-But I find myself almost always adding them for clarity and to prevent myself from having to think about whether I need to escape the or not.
+But I find myself almost always adding them for clarity and to prevent myself from having to think about whether I need to escape them or not.
       - name: '`>` — Folded text block'
         details:
           - 'Start with a greater than, and indent the next lines.'